inalo1/HW3-PasswordGenerator/README.md

 ## Overview:

-Created an application that an employee can use to generate a random password based on criteria they’ve selected by modifying the starter code.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code with a clean and polished user interface that is responsive.
+An application that an employee can use to generate a random password based on criteria they’ve selected by modifying the starter code.
+This app will run in the browser, and will feature dynamically updated HTML and CSS, powered by JavaScript code, with a clean and polished user interface that is responsive.

 ## JavaScript Topics Covered
 * Alerts